maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-5.x.md

 ### Libraries

-Spring Framework 5.2 now requires Jackson 2.9.7+ and explictly supports the recently released Jackson 2.10 GA, see [[gh-23522]](https://github.com/spring-projects/spring-framework/issues/23522).
+Spring Framework 5.2 now requires Jackson 2.9.7+ and explicitly supports the recently released Jackson 2.10 GA.
+See [[gh-23522]](https://github.com/spring-projects/spring-framework/issues/23522).

 In Reactor Core 3.3, the Kotlin extensions are deprecated and replaced by a dedicated [reactor-kotlin-extensions](https://github.com/reactor/reactor-kotlin-extensions/) project/repo.
 You may have to add `io.projectreactor.kotlin:reactor-kotlin-extensions` dependency to your project and update related packages to use the non-deprecated variants.

 ### Core Container

 Spring's annotation retrieval algorithms have been completely revised for efficiency and consistency, as well as for potential optimizations through annotation presence hints (e.g. from a compile-time index).
-This may have side effects, e.g. finding annotations in places where they haven't been found before or not finding annotations anymore where they have previously been found accidentally.
-While we don't expect common Spring applications to be affected, annotation declaration accidents in application code may get uncovered when you upgrade to 5.2. [e.g. [gh-22766]](https://github.com/spring-projects/spring-framework/issues/22766)
+This may have side effects -- for example, finding annotations in places where they haven't been found before or not finding annotations anymore where they have previously been found accidentally.
+While we don't expect common Spring applications to be affected, annotation declaration accidents in application code may get uncovered when you upgrade to 5.2.
+For example, all annotations must now be annotated with `@Retention(RetentionPolicy.RUNTIME)` in order for Spring to find them.
+See [[gh-23901]](https://github.com/spring-projects/spring-framework/issues/23901), [[gh-22886]](https://github.com/spring-projects/spring-framework/issues/22886), and [[gh-22766]](https://github.com/spring-projects/spring-framework/issues/22766).

 ### Web Applications